pybricks/pybricks.github.io/learn/sensors/combining-values-with-logic.md

 {% include flow-chart.html path="/learn/sensors/L05_3_wait_choose.svg"
 caption="The robot starts driving forward and immediately begins monitoring the buttons.
-It wait until one or both buttons are pressed.
+It waits until one or both buttons are pressed.
 Once that happens, it checks if the right button is pressed.
 If so, it will reverse and turn right.
 We know that at least one button is pressed.
 So if it isn't the right button, it must be the left button.
 So we can just reverse and turn left otherwise.